CONTACT OUR EMPLOYMENT RETALIATION ATTORNEY LOS ANGELES TODAY!

 - Holding the government accountable

-With a whistleblower complaint, it doesn't focus much on dislikes or things that affect a single person.
+With a whistleblower complaint, it doesn’t focus much on dislikes or things that affect a single person.
 That is more for retaliation claims.
 On the other hand, we have retaliation claims.
-Our Los Angeles workplace retaliation lawyers would define this as when an employer tries to interfere with things like the right to join a union, enforcing personal legal rights and being paid minimum and overtime.
+Our lawyers would define this as when an employer tries to interfere with things like the right to join a union, enforcing personal legal rights and being paid minimum and overtime.
 Any one of these things can have a negative impact that can lead to a retaliation claim against an employer, depending on the circumstances.
-If you are retaliated against by an employer at work in Los Angeles, you may have a right to file a claim against them to seek the compensation that you deserve.
+If you are retaliated against by an employer at work, you may have a right to file a claim against them to seek the compensation that you deserve.

 How to Prove That an Employer Retaliated against You